Bridgestone: Formula racing

-Sports car and touring car racing
+Sports car and touring car

 In the 1980s and 1990s, Bridgestone provided tires to the Le Mans sport prototypes of teams Nismo and TOM's, backed by Japanese automobile manufacturers Nissan and Toyota respectively.
 In the early 1990s, Bridgestone expanded to Mercedes-AMG, which entered the DTM and later Le Mans and the FIA GT Championship.
 The brand left international sports car racing in 2000, but remains as one of the main suppliers in the Super GT series.
-Since April 2023, Bridgestone became the main tire supplier for the Super Taikyu championship series replacing Hankook, which supplied its tires briefly until forced to exit the series due the latter's Daejeon plant fire.
+Since April 2023, Bridgestone became the main tire supplier for the Super Taikyu championship series replacing Hankook, which supplied its tires briefly until forced to exit the series due to the latter's Daejeon plant fire.

 Motorcycling

 In 2002, Bridgestone entered the Grand Prix motorcycle racing's main class MotoGP.
 From 2009 to 2015, it was the exclusive tire supplier of the championship and reached the milestone of 100 MotoGP victories in 2012.
 Nine-time World Champion Valentino Rossi was 'Bridgestone Tyre Adviser' having won two MotoGP titles on Bridgestone tires in 2008 and 2009.
 In May 2014, Bridgestone announced they would leave Moto GP at the end of the 2015 season.

-Other sports
+Formula E

+Bridgestone will replace Hankook as the official tire supplier for the FIA Formula E World Championship for its fourth-generation car, the Formula E Gen4, from the 2026–27 season onwards.
+The company will supply dry and wet weather tires to the series, a first for Formula E after the series used all-weather tires ever since its inception.

+Sponsorship

-Bridgestone is currently the Official Tire of the Olympic Games, but have stated they will not be renewing their worldwide partnership agreements with the Olympics and Paralympics when they expire at the end of 2024.
+Bridgestone was the Official Tire of the Olympic Games, a partnership that ended at the end of 2024.
 In 2010, Bridgestone acquired the naming rights to the home venue of the NHL's Nashville Predators calling it Bridgestone Arena.
 They were also the title sponsor for Copa Libertadores, the top competition for South American club football, from 2013 to 2017, and Copa Sudamericana from 2011 to 2013.